Canada West Foundation

-The Canada West Foundation is a conservative non-partisan think tank based in Calgary, Alberta.
+The Canada West Foundation is an independent, non-partisan think tank based in Calgary, Alberta.
 It researches issues of concern in British Columbia, Alberta, Saskatchewan, and Manitoba and issues of national significance.

 The foundation focuses on research and convening stakeholders to improve the prosperity, sustainability, and quality of life for the citizens of Canada's four western provinces and educate Canadians on Western Canadian contributions and aspirations.